-I entered the world of Triathlon in my 40s and did my first Ironman 70.3 soon after and then Age Group Nationals in Ohio.
+I entered the world of Triathlon in my 40s and did my first Ironman 70.3 soon after and then Age Group Nationals in Ohio and a full Ironman in Madison.
 I have done a Duathlon, Biathlon, and in 2015 was ranked 18th in the nation at another one of my hobbies, target rifle shooting.
 “Come join our team and let us inspire you, or better yet, come and inspire me. “

 Board member since 2018